rust-lang/book/second-edition/src/ch01-00-introduction.md

 ### People Who Value Speed and Stability

 By speed, we mean both the speed of the programs that Rust lets you create and the speed at which Rust lets you write them.
-The Rust compiler's checks ensure stability through feature additions and refactoring, as opposed to brittle legacy code in languages without these checks that developers are afraid to modify.
+The Rust compiler’s checks ensure stability through feature additions and refactoring, as opposed to brittle legacy code in languages without these checks that developers are afraid to modify.
 By striving for zero-cost abstractions, higher level features that compile to lower level code as fast as code written manually, Rust endeavors to make safe code be fast code as well.

-This isn't a complete list of everyone the Rust language hopes to support, but these are some of the biggest stakeholders.
-Overall, Rust's greatest ambition is to take trade-offs that have been accepted by programmers for decades and eliminate the dichotomy.
+This isn’t a complete list of everyone the Rust language hopes to support, but these are some of the biggest stakeholders.
+Overall, Rust’s greatest ambition is to take trade-offs that have been accepted by programmers for decades and eliminate the dichotomy.
 Safety *and* productivity.
 Speed *and* ergonomics.
 Give Rust a try, and see if its choices work for you.

 ## Who This Book is For

-This book assumes that you've written code in some other programming language, but doesn't make any assumptions about which one.
-We've tried to make the material broadly accessible to those from a wide variety of programming backgrounds.
-We don't spend a lot of time talking about what programming *is* or how to think about it; someone new to programming entirely would be better served by reading a book specifically providing an introduction to programming.
+This book assumes that you’ve written code in some other programming language, but doesn’t make any assumptions about which one.
+We’ve tried to make the material broadly accessible to those from a wide variety of programming backgrounds.
+We don’t spend a lot of time talking about what programming *is* or how to think about it; someone new to programming entirely would be better served by reading a book specifically providing an introduction to programming.

 ## How to Use This Book

-This book generally assumes that you're reading it front-to-back, that is, later chapters build on top of concepts in earlier chapters, and earlier chapters may not dig into details on a topic, revisiting the topic in a later chapter.
+This book generally assumes that you’re reading it front-to-back, that is, later chapters build on top of concepts in earlier chapters, and earlier chapters may not dig into details on a topic, revisiting the topic in a later chapter.

 There are two kinds of chapters in this book: concept chapters, and project chapters.
-In concept chapters, you'll learn about an aspect of Rust.
-In the project chapters, we'll build small programs together, applying what we've learned so far.
+In concept chapters, you’ll learn about an aspect of Rust.
+In the project chapters, we’ll build small programs together, applying what we’ve learned so far.
 Chapters 2, 12, and 20 are project chapters; the rest are concept chapters.

 Additionally, Chapter 2 is a hands-on introduction to Rust as a language.
-We'll cover concepts at a high level, and later chapters will go into them in detail.
+We’ll cover concepts at a high level, and later chapters will go into them in detail.
-If you're the kind of person who likes to get their hands dirty right away, Chapter 2 is great for that.
-If you're *really* that kind of person, you may even wish to skip over Chapter 3, which covers features that are very similar to other programming languages, and go straight to Chapter 4 to learn about Rust's ownership system.
-By contrast, if you're a particularly meticulous learner who prefers to learn every detail before moving onto the next, you may want to skip Chapter 2 and go straight to Chapter 3.
+If you’re the kind of person who likes to get their hands dirty right away, Chapter 2 is great for that.
+If you’re *really* that kind of person, you may even wish to skip over Chapter 3, which covers features that are very similar to other programming languages, and go straight to Chapter 4 to learn about Rust’s ownership system.
+By contrast, if you’re a particularly meticulous learner who prefers to learn every detail before moving onto the next, you may want to skip Chapter 2 and go straight to Chapter 3.

-In the end, there's no wrong way to read a book: if you want to skip ahead, go for it!
+In the end, there’s no wrong way to read a book: if you want to skip ahead, go for it!
 You may have to jump back if you find things confusing.
 Do whatever works for you.

 An important part of the process of learning Rust is learning how to read the error messages that the compiler gives you.
-As such, we'll be showing a lot of code that doesn't compile, and the error message the compiler will show you in that situation.
+As such, we’ll be showing a lot of code that doesn’t compile, and the error message the compiler will show you in that situation.
 As such, if you pick a random example, it may not compile!
-Please read the surrounding text to make sure that you didn't happen to pick one of the in-progress examples.
+Please read the surrounding text to make sure that you didn’t happen to pick one of the in-progress examples.

 Finally, there are some appendices.
 These contain useful information about the